RedisLabs/redislabs-docs/content/rc/administration/security/data-access-control.md

 Redis ACLs are defined by a [Redis syntax](https://redis.io/topics/acl#acl-rules) where you specify the commands or command categories that are allowed for specific keys.
 A command category is a predefined, named set of commands that perform a function, for example `read` commands or `dangerous` commands.
-You can also define Redis ACLs with module commands for any modules that are loaded on the cluster.
+You can also define Redis ACLs with module commands for any modules that are loaded on the subscription.
 If you run a command on multiple databases including databases where the command is not allowed by ACLs or the command does not exist, the command succeeds where possible.